kneasle/shortlist/README.md

 ## The Problem
-Suppose that you are running a brute force search over a very large search space, but want to keep more than just the single best item - for example, you want to find the best 100 items out of a search of billions options.
+Suppose that you are running a brute force search over a very large search space, but want to keep more than just the single best item - for example, you want to find the best 100 items out of a search of a billion options.

 I.e. you want to implement the following function:
 ```rust